 Here are some examples of how third-party cookies work:

 - A customer goes to bestbuy.com and looks at a product.
-A third-party cookie tracks, collects, and analyzes their activity on that website.
+A third-party cookie tracks, collects, and analyzes their activity on that website as part of a broader online marketing strategy.

 They leave bestbuy.com and go to a completely different website.
-On the second website, they see advertisements for the product or similar products to the one on BestBuy.
+On the second website, they see advertisements for the product or similar products to the one on BestBuy, thanks to cookie management and targeted advertising.

 This means that both BestBuy and the second website load a piece of code from an ad server.
-The code from the ad server is from a different domain making the cookies third-party cookies.
+The code from the ad server is from a different domain, making the cookies third-party cookies, and thereby a part of behavioral advertising efforts.

 - You visit a website that has a Facebook “Like” button.
 Although you don’t click it, it contains a third-party cookie that stores information.

 That information helps identify different users and tracks which websites they go to.
-Then if they go to Facebook, the user will see personalized advertisements.
+Then if they go to Facebook, the user will see personalized advertisements as part of a broader online marketing effort.

-Third-party cookies are created when a request is sent from the web page to the third party’s server.
-The requested file may be an actual advertisement or it can be a file with a tracking pixel.
+Third-party cookies are created as part of online advertising methods when a request is sent from the web page to the third party’s server for data collection.
+The requested file may be an actual advertisement or it can be a file with a tracking pixel for web analytics.

-A tracking pixel is invisible to the user but collects data even when there are no click events.
+A tracking pixel is invisible to the user but collects data even when there are no click events, as part of broader online marketing strategies.

-One basic way a third-party cookie is created is when a website requests a third-party service.
-One example is an integrated live chat pop-up.
+One basic way a third-party cookie is created is when a website requests a third-party service for digital advertising purposes.
+One example is an integrated live chat pop-up to enhance user experience.

-For live chat to work, websites request a script from a service provider.
+For live chat to work, websites request a script from a service provider as part of their website configuration.
 The script loads the live chat file.

 The user’s web browser receives the file with the live chat and some third-party cookies.
-Before the user notices, third-party cookies are collecting information about them.
+Before the user notices, these cookies for behavioral advertising start collecting information about them.

-Any request from a third-party domain can put cookies in web browsers.
+Any request from a third-party domain can put cookies in web browsers as part of internet security measures.
 It can be from a script, image, fonts, CSS files, etc.

-As the web page loads to retrieve the data, it assigns a cookie to the user at the same time.
+As the web page loads to retrieve the data, it assigns a cookie to the user at the same time, thereby affecting the user’s online behavior.

 Several third-party services leave cookies in web browsers.
 Here are a few examples of the main services that do so: